Takeaways from CNN’s town hall with Chris Christie - KESQ

 “I want to see that consensus, and then as president, I want to build off that consensus,” Christie said.
 “Let’s leave it to the states and if a consensus emerges, we’ll know it.”

-Christie defended US support for Ukraine’s military in that country’s conflict with Russia, describing it as “a proxy war with China” and pointing out that Beijing is buying Russian oil and supplying Iran with drones.
+As Christie defended US support for Ukraine’s military in that country’s conflict with Russia, he described it as “a proxy war with China” and pointing out that Beijing is buying Russian oil and supplying Iran with drones.

 He said that while US involvement in the war is unpleasant, “the alternative is for the Chinese to take over, the Russians, the Iranians and the North Koreans – a bad foursome.”